 In January 2013, the Women’s Directorate asked us to help deliver a youth program they developed that focused on ending violence against women and girls.
 BYTE used this content to deliver an intensive five-week workshop series to a group of youth who were engaged in social justice efforts.
 A big part of the program was combating gender stereotypes and developing critical media literacy.
 We asked youth to develop a multi-media project with the goal of reducing violence, and they came up with this powerful anti-bullying video:

 After a successful first session, the program continued to evolve throughout the year.
 In November 2013 we ran another MOVE! session in Whitehorse with a new group of youth.
-This time, we targeted at-risk youth who were more likely to have seen or experienced violence in their own lives.
+This time, we targeted youth who were more likely to have seen or experienced violence in their own lives.
 This session took place twice a week over three weeks, and incorporated everything from gender stereotyping and anti-bullying to physical violence and bystander intervention.

 In December 2013, Watson Lake requested that we bring MOVE! to their community, and we spent three days delivering our anti-violence content to a group of youth at the high school.
 During this session, MOVE! focused more on bystander intervention and oppression and anti-oppression.
 Our content received great feedback from the youth in Watson Lake.
 One participant told us that the most important thing they learned in the workshop was “standing up for gay marriage.”
 Another told us, “the violence workshop really helped with my life situations.”